MrAndyStorey/careers-convention/README.md

 # PGS Careers Convention
-A repository that contains all project files for the PGS Careers Convention.
+A repository that contains all project files for the PGS Careers Convention .